Actor Dabney Coleman dies at 92 - ExBulletin

 Actor Dabney Coleman dies at 92

-NEW YORK (AP) Dabney Coleman, the mustachioed actor who specialized in mischievous villains like the chauvinistic boss in 9 to 5 and the evil television director in Tootsie, has died.
+Dabney Coleman, the mustachioed actor who specialized in mischievous villains like the chauvinistic boss in “9 to 5” and the evil TV director in “Tootsie,” has died.
 He was 92 years old.

-Coleman died Thursday, his daughter, Quincy Coleman, told The Hollywood Reporter.
-No further details were immediately available.
+Coleman died Thursday at his home in Santa Monica, his daughter, Quincy Coleman, said in a statement to The Associated Press.
+She said he “took his last earthly breath peacefully and exquisitely.”

 Producer Norman Lear was eventually able to syndicate the series, which starred Louise Lasser in the title role.
 It quickly became cult.
 Coleman's character, Mayor Merle Jeeter, was particularly popular, and his masterful, comically deadpan delivery was not overlooked by film and network executives.

-In the 1980 breakthrough hit 9 to 5, he was the sexist, selfish, lying, hypocritical bigot boss who tormented his unsung subordinates Jane Fonda, Lily Tomlin, and Dolly Parton until they turned the tables.
+In the 1980 breakthrough hit “9 to 5,” he was the “sexist, selfish, lying, hypocritical bigot” boss who tormented his little-known subordinates – Jane Fonda, Lily Tomlin and Dolly Parton – until they overthrew the situation. .

 Coleman's obnoxious characters didn't translate as well to television, where he starred in a handful of network comedies.
 Although some became cult series, only one lasted more than two seasons, and some critics questioned whether a series featuring a main character without any redeeming qualities could attract a mass audience.

-Twice divorced, Coleman is survived by four children, Meghan, Kelly, Randy and Quincy.
+Twice divorced, Coleman is survived by four children, Meghan, Kelly, Randy and Quincy, as well as grandchildren Hale and Gabe Torrance, Luie Freundl and Kai and Coleman Biancaniello.

+“My father lived here on earth with a curious mind, a generous heart, and a soul aflame with passion, desire, and humor that tickled the bones of humanity,” Quincy Coleman wrote in his honor.

 |